 16-20 September 2019

 This course will provide biologists and bioinformaticians with practical statistical analysis skills to perform rigorous analysis of high-throughput genomic data.
-The course assumes basic familiarity with genomics and with R programming, but does not assume prior statistical training.
+The course assumes basic familiarity with genomics, but does not assume prior statistical training.
 It covers the statistical concepts necessary to design experiments and analyze high-throughput data generated by next-generation sequencing, including: exploratory data analysis, principal components analysis, clustering, differential expression, and gene set analysis.

 Come to the first class with the following installed: